neathryn/neathryn.github.io/README.md

 ## COMMISSIONS CLOSED

-Experienced in Java, Python, and Lua. semi-introduced to C++ and, Ruby (learning more thoroughly).
+Experienced in Java, Python, and Lua.
+Semi-introduced to C++ and, Ruby (learning more thoroughly).

 My Discord is @rlji for inquiries.